joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

-The ambulance had phoned ahead to the emergency room, so as soon as I arrived at the hospital I changed into a hospital gown, was transferred to a bed (which thankfully could be adjusted into an almost-sitting position), and was given an oxygen mask.
+The ambulance had phoned ahead to the emergency room, so as soon as I arrived at the hospital I changed into a hospital gown, was transferred to a bed (which thankfully also could be adjusted into an almost-sitting position), and was given an oxygen mask.

 {%
   include image